dpisati/dpisati/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently working as a product developer
+- 🔭 I’m currently working as a UI/UX Designer / Frontend Developer at [Tripod Digital](https://picalive-pro.netlify.app/)
-- 🌱 I’m currently learning React and Vue
+- 🌱 I’m currently learning Node.js
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with 3D JavaScript frameworks (three.js / babylon)
+- 🤔 I’m looking for help with backend in general
 - ⚡ Fun fact: I'm not a bag juggler...

 ### Languages and Tools: